 Vivian Manning-Schaffel: Damn, I love me a bargain.
 I love me a bargain so damn much, I used to trawl the Web for sample sales, signing up for any and every alert I could get my grubby little cybermitts on.
 Hell, I still do, on the off chance I'll have the cash to snag a hot item at a good price.

-So here I am, trying to rub the two cents I have together to fulfill the wishes on my kids' wish lists.
-But every time I click "refresh," a new, phantasmagorical deal beckons from my personal e-mail account.
-And in spite of my pleas for these companies to cease and desist with their lurid temptations, the barrage of sample sale alert e-mails just won't quit my inbox.
+So here I am, trying to rub together the two cents I have to fulfill the wishes on my kids' wish lists.
+But every time I click "refresh," a new phantasmagorical deal beckons from my personal e-mail account.
+And in spite of my pleas for these companies to cease and desist with their lurid temptations, the barrage of sample-sale-alert e-mails just won't quit hitting my in-box.